Mitigating scalability challenges in LUT-based neural networks via pruning optimisations: Acknowledgment

 \section{Acknowledgment}

-This work is supported by the UK Engineering and Physical Sciences Research Council through grants, EP/X015955/1, EP/X019160/1 and EP/V000462/1, EP/V034111/1.
-For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.
+This work is supported by the UK Engineering and Physical Sciences Research Council through grants EP/X015955/1, EP/X019160/1, EP/V000462/1, EP/V034111/1 and EP/Z533749/1.
+For open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.

 \ifCLASSOPTIONcaptionsoff

 \fi